therealjflf/hesutils/docs/hes_impl.rst

 As it turns out, this is entirely unnecessary.
 Things work just as well when only one half of the pair is present (which half doesn't matter), and the number of DNS requests is halved.

 So for optimization's sake, ``hesgen`` will only list the GIDs when generating user variant GRPLIST records.
-And at the same time this eliminates all sorts of potential issues with mismatching or missing pair members.
+And at the same time this eliminates all sorts of potential issues with mismatches or missing pair members.